Into the light

 Jerry recently joined HLG to help provide this advice.
 The move follows over 30-years working in the Channel Islands’ electricity generation and supply industry.
 It’s a time during which he saw solar energy make the slow and sometimes difficult transition from distinctly niche power source to something on the cusp of major adoption.
 And Jersey, he argues, should be a location where solar energy is a primary rather than potential consideration.

 ‘We enjoy the most sun of anywhere in the British Isles, and while not Mediterranean by any means, Jersey is well placed to offer residents and businesses the benefits of solar energy.
 An independent expert can work with them to make the right choices from the beginning, helping assure maximum benefits in the end.
 This is especially true for businesses considering their future power options.’

 For Jerry, a typical client engagement starts with a low-cost initial survey to determine the viability of solar energy for any location.
 What is the present or planned power consumption for example?
-Are the panels best roof or ground mounted?
-Can the electricity generated be used solely on site or is there an option to export into the local grid and therefore recoup some of the capital outlay?
+Are the panels best roof or floor mounted?
+Which option is most suitable for connection to the public electricity grid?

-‘Once viability is proven, our engagement can stop there,’ Jerry concludes, ‘or continue through a supplier tender process, liaison with planning and electricity company and installation project management.
+‘Once viability is proven, our engagement can stop there,’ Jerry concludes, ‘or continue through a supplier tender process, installation project management, liaison with planning and electricity supplier.
 It’s a client choice.
 What we want is to see solar energy come into the light in Jersey – by supporting a quiet rather than costly revolution.’